hamnis/hamnis.github.io/content/posts/2025-deno-scripting/index.md

 2. We can capture both the `stdout` and `stderr`
 3. We can query the exit status by checking `out.success`

-But this is not everything, we can redirect the output directly into the stdout or stderr as needed.
-We can pipe stdout into stdin in other commands, just like in bash.
+But this is not everything, we can redirect the output directly into the current process' `stdout` or `stderr` as needed.
+We can pipe `stdout` into `stdin` in other commands, just like in bash.

 Take a look at the [API](https://docs.deno.com/api/deno/~/Deno.Command) for more uses.